-- ☐ Research supervision: Ph.D.
-(30) and M.Phil (40) degrees. - □ Publications of books (6), monographs (4), edited volumes (3) and research articles (50). - □ Contributions in the final years include a book, co-edited with ITLOS Judge P. C. Rao, on the International Tribunal on the Law of the Sea and research articles: (i) on federalism in a book published in Switzerland; (ii) U.S. military commissions, and (iii) anti- - keeping in internal conflicts in the Max-Planck Yearbook of United Nations Law; and (v) on the War on Terrorism in the Indian Journal of International Law.
+- Research supervision: Ph.D.
+(30) and M.Phil (40) degrees. - □ Publications of books (6), monographs (4), edited volumes (3) and research articles (50). - Contributions in the final years include a book, co-edited with ITLOS Judge P. C. Rao, on the International Tribunal on the Law of the Sea and research articles: (i) on federalism in a book published in Switzerland; (ii) U.S. military commissions, and (iii) antiglobalisation protests in the Heidelberg Journal of International Law; (iv) on U.N. peacekeeping in internal conflicts in the Max-Planck Yearbook of United Nations Law; and (v) on the War on Terrorism in the Indian Journal of International Law. □ This modest presentation seeks to cull out Prof. Rahmatullah Khan's scholarly imprint and legacy especially on the Law of International Organizations out of the larger corpus of his work.